continuouspipe/dockerfiles/symfony-nginx/README.md

 function | description | executed on
 --- | --- | ---
-do_symfony_build | Updates the permissions of the Symfony app as required for composer and web write access | do_composer
+do_symfony_build | Updates the permissions of the Symfony app as required for composer and web write access | do_composer do_symfony_config_create | Creates an empty parameters.yml that the composer installation can update via the incenteev/parameters-handler package | do_symfony_build do_symfony_directory_create | Creates directories that may not be present in the codebase but are required before composer can run to install dependencies | do_symfony_build do_symfony_build_permissions | Fix the owner and permissions of the web-writable directories, to allow symfony to function | do_composer

 These functions can be triggered via the /usr/local/bin/container command, dropping off the "do_" part. e.g: